jjermann/dicedensity/README.md

 ### Binary operations between densities
 * **Addition and Subtraction**
 `D1 + D2` is the density corresponding to adding the two corresponding random variables.
+Mathematically speaking the addition of densities forms a commutative monoid with identity `Zero`.
 For example `d20+d20` is the density of two added `d20` rolls with possible outcomes ranging from 2 to 40.

   Example: